yassirirfan/yassirirfan/README.md

   <b>Yassir Irfan</b>
 </h1>

 Heya!
-I'm Yassir Irfan, a dedicated Odoo Developer currently living in Calicut, Kerala, India.
+I'm Yassir Irfan, a dedicated Odoo Developer currently living in Kerala, India.
 With a wealth of experience in developing robust solutions and providing strategic guidance to clients, I specialize in JavaScript, API Integration, and meticulous Requirement Analysis.

 <br>